 The Joy of the Christmas Season

-Second, and more substantively, December is without a doubt the most joyful time of year in our culture, and it seems a little odd to stifle this good tendency during the Advent season.
-While the waiting and hoping that Advent encourages are tremendously meaningful and should not be diminished, all of us partake in Christmas celebration during the Advent season.
-Our church Christmas party is during Advent.
+December is without a doubt the most joyful time of year in our culture, and it seems a little odd to stifle this good tendency during the Advent season.
+While the expectant waiting and hoping that Advent encourages are tremendously meaningful and should not be diminished, all of us partake in Christmas celebration during the Advent season.
+Our church and work Christmas parties are during Advent.
 Our children’s Christmas play is during Advent.
 Many of us listen to Christmas music and participate in other festivities all prior to Christmas.
+We almost all put up our Christmas trees during Advent.
 At least in my opinion, these are all good things that draw us to God, even if they blur the clear delineations of the church calendar.

-The “Christmas season” as popularly understood (that is, December) is perhaps the only season when the church can easily affirm core elements of what popular culture is saying.
-Obviously we don’t affirm the materialism that is too common around us, but sensible non-believers and believers alike know that Christmas is really about deeper things than acquisition, and we can agree with those people in so much as Christmas tells a story of love, giving, and wonder.
+The “Christmas season” as popularly understood (that is, December) is perhaps the only season when the church can easily affirm core elements of popular culture.
+Obviously we don’t affirm the materialism that is too common around us, but sensible non-believers and believers alike know that Christmas is really about more than acquisition, and we can agree with those people in so much as Christmas tells a story of love, giving, and wonder.
 It’s the only time when the church and popular culture are still pointed roughly in the same direction, and at least implicitly for the same reason (Jesus’ birth), and music plays a crucial role in this convergence (even non-believers will sometimes sing about Jesus during Christmas).

 Advent and the Second Coming